DylanCaiCoding/LoadingStateView/README.md

 ## Feature

 - No need to add code to the layout.
-- Support for adding custom views.
+- Support for show custom views.
 - Support for use for Activity, Fragment, RecyclerView, View.
 - Support for managing title bar and add multiple headers.
 - Support for set reload event.